mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 [Nude Models - Part I: Setters](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Nude%20Models - Part%20I Setters/readme.md)

-Therefore we will pass all the **essential** attributes during construction.
+Therefore, we will pass all the **essential** attributes during construction.

 The way to know if an attribute is **essential** is to take away all the responsibilities associated with that object.
 If it can no longer carry out its responsibilities, it is because the attribute belongs to the [minimal attribute set](https://en.wikipedia.org/wiki/Maximal_and_minimal_elements).